 If it is your first offense, there is a good chance that you will be able to keep your license.
 However, it does depend, in part, on where you live.
 In some places, DWI offenses for first-time offenders are enough to prevent driving for a significant period.

-Be prepared to attend driver training
+Be prepared to attend driver training.

 If you agree to take a mandated driver training course, it may be possible to avoid losing your license.
 You will likely have to pay to do so.
-The cost is usually far lower than what you would otherwise have to pay in public transport and taxi fares.
+The cost is usually far lower than what you would otherwise have to pay for public transport and taxi fares.

 Make sure that you do not re-offend

-Be prepared to have an ignition blocking box fitted
+Be prepared to have an ignition-blocking box fitted

 If you pass the breath test, your vehicle will start, and you will be able to drive off.
 If it is not, the ignition will remain locked.
 They work well as a deterrent to re-offending and allow you to continue working and taking care of your family.

-Getting insurance is harder but not impossible
+Getting insurance is more challenging but not impossible.

 As you can see from this information, getting insurance becomes more expensive when you have a DWI conviction.
 However, sometimes having an ignition blocker fitted can bring the cost down.